Medium is one of the best ways to share your ideas online with a built-in audience of people searching for great content.

 1. Go into your Form.

-2. Click Embed toward the top right.
+2. Click Publish at the top right.

 4. Choose Share → Copy to select your link.